 Project narrative:

-We will focus on multiple fisheries, among which individual vessels frequently switch based on seasonality, demand, earning potential, availability, regulations, etc. The focal fisheries are Dungeness crab, Pink shrimp, and Groundfish.
+We will focus on a portfolio of fisheries, among which individual vessels frequently switch based on seasonality, demand, earning potential, availability, regulations, etc. The focal fisheries are Dungeness crab, Pink shrimp, and Groundfish.

-Although we do not know all of the conditions and pressures that will be featured in the 3-5 CCI scenarios, we can anticipate several that will occur in all, namely:
+Both climate variability and change are likely to have fishery impacts thus two separate forcings will be explored.

 Event-scale climate variability (ENSO, hypoxia, etc.)

 Long-term climate change (driven through regionally downscaled ROMS forced by global climate model projections)

+Although we do not know all of the conditions and pressures that will be featured in the 3-5 CCI scenarios, we can anticipate several that will occur in all, namely:

 Shifts in target and protected species distributions forced by event-scale variability and long-term climate change

 Shifts in target and protected species productivity, forced by same